Abbott government

 The Abbott government was the federal executive government of Australia led by the 28th Prime Minister Tony Abbott.
 The government was made up of members of the Liberal–National Coalition.
 The Leader of The Nationals, Warren Truss, served as Deputy Prime Minister.
-Following the 2013 Australian federal election held on 7 September, the Coalition defeated the second Rudd government, ending six years of Labor Government.
+Following the 2013 Australian federal election held on 7 September, the Coalition defeated the second Rudd government, ending six years of Labor government.
 The Abbott government was sworn into office on 18 September 2013.
 Less than two years later on 14 September 2015, Malcolm Turnbull defeated Abbott in a leadership ballot, 54 votes to 44 and the Turnbull government became the executive government of Australia.

 In economic policy, the Abbott government aimed to rein in a budget deficit that reached A$48.5 billion by June 2014.
 It concluded free trade agreements with China, Japan and South Korea.
 It removed the Rudd-Gillard era Resource Super Profits Tax and carbon pricing.
 It established the National Commission of Audit to advise on restoring the Budget to surplus; instituted the Royal Commission into trade union governance and corruption; founded the Medical Research Future Fund; and produced White Papers on Developing Northern Australia and the Agricultural Competitiveness.
 Treasurer Joe Hockey delivered two Budgets, the first focused on expenditure reduction measures, but faced a hostile reception in the Senate and media.
 Partial deregulation of universities, and a $7 contribution to doctor visits were proposed, but blocked by the Senate.
 The second Budget emphasised stimulus for the small business sector.

 Abbott campaigned in opposition and in office to halt the people smuggling trade, and unauthorised maritime arrivals ceased during his term of office under Operation Sovereign Borders.
-In foreign policy, Australia continued its military engagement in the Mid-East, amid the worsening Syrian conflict.
+In foreign policy, Australia continued its military engagement in the Middle-East, amid the worsening Syrian conflict.
 In 2015, The Abbott government agreed to resettle an additional 12,000 refugees from the region.
 Abbott and Foreign Minister Julie Bishop challenged Russia at the United Nations over the shooting down of Malaysian Flight MH17 in Ukraine.
-The Government launched the New Colombo Plan to encourage educational exchange with the Indo-Pacific region.
+The government launched the New Colombo Plan to encourage educational exchange with the Indo-Pacific region.

 Domestically, Abbott campaigned for recognition of Indigenous Australians in the Australian Constitution, flagging a referendum for 2017, and promised a plebiscite on the issue of same-sex marriage.
 Investments in air and road infrastructure were prioritised.
-Many of Abbott's proposed policies were opposed by the Australian Senate which was, during the Abbott Government, controlled by opposition parties.
+Many of Abbott's proposed policies were opposed by the Australian Senate which was, during the Abbott government, controlled by opposition parties.
 The 2013 election saw the emergence of the right-wing Palmer United Party, which lead to fears that conservative voters would defect from supporting Abbott's Liberal coalition, but Palmer United fractured soon after.
 The Liberal Party faced Cabinet leaks and early leadership instability, after a poorly received first Budget and amid media criticism.
 Abbott became the shortest-serving Australian Prime Minister since William McMahon, when his government was succeeded by the Turnbull government.
 Turnbull cited Newspoll results and "economic leadership" as reasons for mounting his challenge against Abbott.